 Ontario Black Bear Hunting

-The Province of Ontario is world famous for Black Bear Hunting.
+The Province of Ontario is world famous for Bear Hunting.
 Since the cancellation of the Ontario spring hunt, there has been a population explosion of Black Bears.
-Because of the high population of bruins and the way they are spreading out all over Ontario to find new territory, every outfitter listed in this site has outstanding guided or unguided hunts with many trophy Black Bears over the 400 pound mark being harvested.
+Because of the high population of bruins and the way they are spreading out all over Ontario to find new territory, every outfitter listed in this site has outstanding guided or unguided hunts with many trophy buins over the 400 pound mark being harvested.
 Some lodges have had guests in the last couple of years harvest bruins in the 500-pound range and even a few over 600 pounds.

 Studies have estimated that the population of Black Bears in Ontario (including cubs & yearlings) is over 200,000 and that number keeps growing.
 Some studies suggest there are more, which is the largest concentration in Canada.
 There are so many that the Black Bears are being forced to come south into Central and Southern regions where after 100 years of their absence, rural communities are experiencing Black Bear problems again.
 Rouge bears have even been seen as far south as Northern Toronto - (GTA)